Latch/openkit/documentation/user_kit.md

 	  * `name`: Name of the door.
 	  * `type`: Type of door.
 Possible values: "DOOR" or "ELEVATOR".
 	  * `buildingUuid`: Unique-identifier of the building where the door is located.
+	* `nextPageToken`: Token to fetch the next page.
+Expected value is `null` when there is no next page.

 	In case of an error, the API will return the following error responses: